 Component properties are shown in the column between the component list and the graphic viewer.
 Which properties may be edited depends on which level in the component list is chosen.
 Component properties may be edited as follows:

-- Select a component in the component list, right-click and choose Edit component.
+- Select a component in the component list, right-click and choose Edit component (or press Ctrl+E).
 This puts the ADM module in edit mode.
 Alternatively, choose Search component (or press Ctrl+O) to enter edit mode and open the component search module in a single operation.

 - Edit properties as necessary.